Quantum encoder for fixed Hamming-weight subspaces: Binary encoder

-The procedure goes as follows: (\textit{i}) first initialize the circuit in the state $\ket{0^{n}}$; (\textit{ii}) apply a $R_y$ gate in the last qubit to generate the superposition $\cos\theta_1\ket{0^{n}}+\sin\theta_1\ket{10^{n-1}}$ with the first state of HW-$1$; (\textit{iii}) take $\ket{10^{n-1}}$ as the initially marked bitstring needed to construct $\LOAD_{B_1}(\vec{x})$ using Alg. \ref{alg:hw-enc}; (\textit{iv}) after generating all superpositions in $\LOAD_{B_1}(\vec{x})$, apply a controlled-$R_y$ gate in the last state to increase the Hamming weight by one, thereby creating the initial marked bitstring for $\LOAD_{B_2}(\vec{x})$; (\textit{v}) repeat step (\textit{iv}) until all HW-$k$ are populated and the last multi-controlled-$R_y$ generates the superposition with $\ket{1^{n}}$.
-Notice that the (multi-)controlled-$R_y$ gates applied between loaders $\LOAD_{B_k}(\vec{x})$ and $\LOAD_{B_{k+1}}(\vec{x})$ should be chosen such that the newly created bitstring is a viable initial state for the Ehrlich algorithm (see Thm. $2.4$ in \cite{Even1973}).
-Alternatively, the Hamming-weight-increasing step (\textit{iv}) above could also be performed using the HW-mixing gRBS gates $R^{\mathcolor{blue}{in_1,\ldots,in_m}}_{\mathcolor{teal}{out_1,\ldots,out_{m'}}}$ introduced in Eq. \eq{gR}.
-However, since the necessary bitflips are local, we chose to use the cheaper multi-controlled-$R_y$ gates (see Tab. \ref{tab:cgRBScompilation} in App. \ref{sec:cnot_compilation}).
+In particular, this strategy can be used to build a full binary-basis amplitude encoder by stacking dense HW-$k$ encoders of all possible $0 \leq k \leq n $ in ascending order.
+We will first explain the general ideal for real-valued data and will later generalize it to complex data.
+The procedure goes as follows: ($i$) first, initialize the circuit in the state $\ket{0^{n}}$; ($ii$) apply a $R_{y}$ gate in the last qubit to generate the superposition $\cos\theta_1\ket{0^{n}}+\sin\theta_1\ket{10^{n-1}}$ according to Eq. \eq{RY}; ($iii$) use $10^{n-1}$ as the initial bitstring of the Ehrlich algorithm \ref{alg:nxt-hw-bs}, creating the circuit $\LOAD_{B_1}$, which is responsible for adding all HW-$1$ computational basis states to the superposition; ($iv$) apply a controlled $R_{y}$ rotation to add the first computational basis state of HW-$2$ to the superposition; ($v$) use the state encoded in the previous step as input of the algorithm that will generate $\LOAD_{B_{2}}$; ($vi$) iterate over steps ($iv$) and ($v$) until all HWs are populated, and the last multi-controlled $R_{y}$ generates the superposition with $\ket{1^{n}}$.
+The (multi-)controlled $R_{y}$ gates applied between $\LOAD_{B_{k}}$ and $\LOAD_{B_{k+1}}$ should be chosen such that the last computational basis state added to the superposition is associated to a bitstring that is a viable input for the Ehrlich algorithm \cite[Theorem 2.4]{Even1973}.
+Alternatively, we can use the Hamming-weight-increasing step ($iv$) using a HW-mixing $\gRBS$ gate $R_{\toutbf}^{\binbf}(\theta, \, \phi)$ introduced in Eq. \eq{gR}.
+However, since the operations necessary for the binary encoder are local, we chose to use the cheaper multi-controlled $R_{y}$ gates (see Tab. \ref{tab:cgRBScompilation} in App. \ref{app:compilation_one_gate}).